GlitchHunterCoder/Package-NextNdarray/README.md

 - ## ndarray

 > ### which is the underlying code, ndarrays isnt my idea, that credit goes to [`Mikola Lysenko`](https://github.com/mikolalysenko/ndarray), im just responsible for the code refactor
+> All [LICENSES](https://github.com/GlitchHunterCoder/Package-NextNdarray/blob/main/LICENSE) notices have been adhered to, all copyright notices have been preserved

 <details>